SurPathHub/Dayong/docs/setup.md

 > Before you start, fork your own copy of SurPathHub/Dayong.

-> You may also perform the steps below directly on your copy of Dayong, which can be used to deploy changes automatically.
+> You may also perform the steps below directly on your copy of Dayong on GitHub, which can be used to deploy changes automatically.

 1. `git clone` Dayong to your local machine.